Vaseline Intensive Care Healthy Hands Stronger Nails With Keratin Non-Greasy Lotion Review

 Review

-Results you may expect from using Vaseline Intensive Care Healthy Hands Stronger Nails With Keratin Non-Greasy Lotion:
+Does Vaseline Intensive Care Healthy Hands Stronger Nails With Keratin Non-Greasy Lotion Work?

-Highly moisturizing: Vaseline Intensive Care Healthy Hands Stronger Nails With Keratin Non-Greasy Lotion has a moisturizing rating of 7.2 out of 10.
+According to CreamScan analysis, Vaseline Intensive Care Healthy Hands Stronger Nails With Keratin Non-Greasy Lotion is highly moisturizing, with a moisturizing rating of 7.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Potassium Lactate (est. ≈9.0%) and Glycerin (est. ≈6.0%), and a moderate occlusivity of 4.4 out of 10, mainly due to the high content of Stearic Acid (est. ≈3.0%) and Mineral Oil (est. ≈2.5%).